hyper-expanse/semantic-delivery-gitlab/README.md

 `semantic-release-gitlab` is designed to automate the process of releasing GitLab-hosted code to an npm registry.

 Releasing GitLab-hosted code to an npm registry may include:
+* Getting a list of all commits to a project that have not been published.
 * Determining the appropriate [semantic version](http://semver.org/) to release.
 * Generating a git tag for the repository on GitLab with that version.
 * Publishing a list of changes included in that version.